dandanthefisherman/MoviesApi/README.md

 Movie API Setup

 Create the Database

-Run the following command to create the database with Docker:
+Run the following command, from the MoviesApi root folder to create the database with Docker:

 docker-compose up --build -d

 Update the Database

-To apply migrations, run this command from the root folder of the API project:
+To apply initial migration via entity framework, run this command from the same root folder of the API project:

 dotnet ef database update

-Run the API
+Run the API:
-Start the API server with:

 dotnet run